Narconon for Kyle

 Based on the writings of Scientology founder L. Ron Hubbard, Narconon, according to its web-site, “is a non-profit drug rehabilitation program dedicated to eliminating drug abuse and drug addiction through drug rehab, drug information and drug education” (emphasis added, see http://www.narconon.org).

-My son Kyle Brennan who died under suspicious circumstances in Clearwater, Florida in 2007 wasn’t a drug addict or using illegal street drugs.
+My son Kyle Brennan died under suspicious circumstances in Clearwater, Florida, in 2007, wasn’t a drug addict or using illegal street drugs.
 He was taking Lexapro, a prescribed medication.
-Tom Brennan, Kyle’s Scientology indoctrinated father and Denise Miscavige Gentile, twin-sister of Scientology leader David Miscavige were aware of these facts, and yet they still recommended Narconon for Kyle.
+Tom Brennan, Kyle’s Scientology indoctrinated father, and Denise Miscavige Gentile, twin-sister of Scientology leader David Miscavige, was aware of these facts, yet they still recommended Narconon Kyle.

 To devout Scientologists, rabid haters of psychiatry, there is no difference between illegal drugs and psychotropic medications.
-At Scientology based Narconon facilities all medications are taken away from its vulnerable patients.
-At a Narconon facility, Kyle would have been deprived of his lexapro.
-In a phone conversation one week before the death of my son it was recommended by Denise Miscavige-with the approval of Kyle’s father that Kyle be sent to a Narconon facility.
+At Scientology-based Narconon facilities, all medications are taken away from its vulnerable patients.
+At a Narconon facility, Kyle would have been deprived of his Lexapro.
+In a phone conversation one week before my son’s death, it was recommended by Denise Miscavige-with the approval of Kyle’s father, that Kyle be sent to a Narconon facility.

-It’s of vital importance that the public, and state and federal lawmakers, are educated regarding Scientology’s dangerous alternative medical practices.
-Unfortunately, this regressive belief system, under the guise of religion, places its trusting adherents at risk of injury or even death.
+It’s vital that the public, and state and federal lawmakers, are educated regarding Scientology’s dangerous alternative medical practices.
+Unfortunately, under the guise of religion, this regressive belief system places its trusting adherents at risk of injury or even death.

 Excerpt from the deposition of Victoria Britton